First Question: What do I want?

 Which content resonates most with audiences?

-Which search terms drives most traffic?
+Which search terms drive the most traffic?

 Benchmark the results against the industry.